 If you have had your Mac for some time, you may have noticed that it is slower than it used to be.
 Why is it that computers slow down as they get older?
 One reason is file clutter, which is junk files filling the disk.
 Another reason is too many startup items that load unnecessary apps into the background.

-There are apps you no longer use, but take up space on the disk.
-There is the possibility (a small one because this is a Mac after all) of spyware and other types of malware, and there are maintenance tasks that never seem to get done.
+In addition to these, there are also apps that you no longer use, but take up space on the disk.
+There is the possibility (increasingly these days as Macs are under threat), of viruses, spyware and other types of malware, and there are maintenance tasks that never seem to get done.

 All the functions you need are in the left-hand panel and if Fast Cleanup is selected you have access to four different cleanup functions.
 They can all be run together or they can be run separately using the toggle switches by the side of the icons.

-OS X and applications like Safari cache information and Cache Cleaner will empty them.
-This can sometimes cure obscure problems and starting with a clean slate can be beneficial in the long term.
+OS X and applications like web browsers cache information and Cache Cleaner will empty them.
+This can free up a lot of disk space.
+(A cache is a place where often used information and files are stored and it contains nothing that can't be replaced.)
+Caches can sometimes create problems when they become corrupted problems and starting with a clean slate can be beneficial.
 Many activities are logged (recorded) by OS X, but do you ever access the logs?
-Most people don't and they end up clutting the disk drive.
-Logs Cleaner will remove them and free up space.
+Most people don't and they end up cluttering up the disk drive.
+Logs Cleaner will remove them and free up disk space.

-Software Update does a good job of keeping OS X up to date and Apple apps like iPhoto, iCal and so on are also kept up to date too.
-What about all the non-Apple apps?
+The App Store and Software Update do a good job of keeping OS X, Apple apps and many third party apps up to date, but what about all the other apps?
 No doubt you have lots of apps on your Mac, but are they up to date?
 It would be an arduous task to check each one and see if there is a newer updated version available.